Jekblade/RouteAI/README.md

 The Orienteering Application offers three main features:

 1. RouteAI
 Description: Utilize advanced Image Processing algorithms and path-finding principles to see the optimal routes for orienteering controls.
-This feature enables mathematically optimal route-choice output for difficult controls.
+This feature enables athletes theoretically calculate the best route-choice for difficult controls.
 Usage:
 * Import a .PNG file to be analysed, choose "Forest or Sprint"
 * Select the start and end control (press "Enter")
 * Select an analysis boundary ("Drag and select")
+* finally press "Enter" to begin analysis

 3. MapConvert
 Description: A tool for converting PNG orienteering map into a scattered grid of generalized pixels.
 This is used to see how the computer processes the image into a pixel array that it understands.
-Upcoming release: blog about of what algorythmic approaches were used in image processing.
-This tool is used for tweaking the image processing part of the RouteAI code.
+Used for tweaking the image processing part of the RouteAI code.

 4. Rogaining
-Description: Plan your rogaining routes.
+Description: Plan your rogaining routes with ease.
 This app asks for the user input of all the controls, then using various path-finding algorithms to connect all the controls in a line.
-Usage: Cheat at rogaining (not advised for legal reasons).
+Usage: Cheat at rogaining (not advised haha).
 Improvements: Use Traveling Salesman Problem solutions, Minimun spanning tree etc., calculate the actual route.